Côte d'Ivoire entry requirements for Jordan passport holders

 May be checked

-Jordanian passport holders need a visa to enter Côte d'Ivoire.
-Apply online before you travel — there is no visa on arrival.
+Jordanian passport holders need an eVisa to enter Côte d'Ivoire in 2026.
+Apply online before you travel — there's no visa on arrival.
 Processing takes 2–5 business days, so plan ahead.

 Entry requirements